pgdogdev/docs/docs/features/authentication.md

 | `plain` | Only for [passthrough](#passthrough-authentication) | :material-check-circle-outline: |
 | `trust` | :material-check-circle-outline: | :material-check-circle-outline: |

-!!! note
-    Currently, PgDog uses `md5` authentication with clients that connect over TLS.
-    This is due to a potential bug in our SCRAM implementation.
-See [issue #48](https://github.com/pgdogdev/pgdog/issues/48) for updates on this.

 ### Client authentication

 By default, client connections will use `scram-sha-256` for password encryption during the authentication handshake.
 This method is secure and recommended in production.
 PgDog does support using others, and you can change it with configuration: